Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 Re: (Score:2)

+If this revelation isn't stolen by a late-night show, the world will be a sadder place.

 Why not answer the real question?
-(Score:3, Funny)
+(Score:5, Funny)

 Can Scaramucci do the fandango???